List of Game of the Year awards (board games): ENnie Awards

 The annual ENnie Awards (previously known as the Gen Con EN World RPG Awards) are annual, fan-based awards for role-playing game products and publishers hosted at Gen Con in Indianapolis, Indiana.
-The name of the award is derived from the EN World web site that hosted the awards from their inception in 2001 until 2018, and retains the name, although is no longer part of EN World.
+The name of the award is derived from the EN World website that hosted the awards from their inception in 2001 until 2018, and retains the name, although is no longer part of EN World.
 The ENnies were created by Russ Morrissey and Eric Noah and were run and owned by Morrissey until 2018.

 Jogo do Ano

-These are winners of the Jogo do Ano, for the best board games of the year submitted to Spiel Portugal.
+These are winners of the Jogo do Ano, awarded to the best board games of the year submitted to Spiel Portugal.

 Games magazine

-The winners of the Games (magazine) Game of the Year are chosen by Games editors:
+The winners of Games magazine's Game of the Year award are chosen by Games editors.

+Golden Geek Award (2020 onwards)

+After the 2019 Golden Geek Awards, it was decided to replace "Board Game of the Year", "Best Strategy Board Game" and "Best Family Board Game" with "Light Game of the Year", "Medium Game of the Year" and "Heavy Game of the Year".
+Splitting it into 3 different categories.

-Golden Geek Award
+Golden Geek Award (Till 2019)

 The BoardGameGeek Golden Geek Award was originally presented at the BGG.CON event in November, but is currently announced annually in March.
 The winners of the Golden Geek are selected by the nomination and voting of the user community of BoardGameGeek.com website.